-Bolton pessimistic on North Korea in 1st speech since ouster
+Bolton critical of North Korea in first speech since ouster

 Bolton has insisted the North should follow the Libyan path of denuclearization by fully eliminating its nuclear program upfront in a possible deal with the United States, a view he repeated at the security forum.

+Asked during the question-and-answer session if “bromance diplomacy” is effective — a reference to the warm letters that Trump has exchanged with Kim — Bolton declined to comment.
+There is, though, “no basis” to trust any statements from the North Koreans.

+“This is a government that has essentially violated every international agreement it has ever made,” he said.

-He warned that there is a danger not just from North Korea’s own weapons but the potential that it could sell missiles or technology to other states.
+Bolton warned that there is a danger not just from North Korea’s own weapons but the potential that it could sell missiles or technology to other states.

 The United States, Bolton said, is the only country in the world that can stop nuclear proliferation but it must act before it is too late.
 He said there should be “serious discussions” about strategies, including military force, to counter North Korea’s weapons program.

-Note: This story has been updated to correct quote during Q&A session to “bromance diplomacy” instead of romance.